-7 Best Tripods for Macro Photography in 2019 Reviewed - Architecture Lab
+6 Best Tripods For Macro Photography | Reviews + Guide

 This list would be incomplete without the Alta Pro 2 & 263AB100 Tripod Kit from Vanguard.
 It includes a 26mm, three sections lightweight aluminum tripod and the Alta BH-100 Ball Head.
 It features Vanguard’s unique Multi-Angle-Center-Column (MACC) that allows it to be positioned at nearly any angle from negative to positive.

-- MACC (Multi-Angle Center Column) for limitless...
+- Macc (Multi-Angle Center Column) For Limitless...

 You will find this tripod to be an excellent addition to your photography kit bag.
 It weighs slightly over five pounds but has a payload capacity of over 15 pounds.
 The ergonomic design of the tripod allows you to operate it with one hand effortlessly.
 You can set up this tripod in a matter of seconds.

 The new Alta Connect is a 3/8 threaded connector that allows you to attach additional accessories like flexible arms, lights, and more.
-We especially liked the Alta BH-100 ball head, which has a precision lock, ergonomic friction control, two bubble levels, universal Arca-type quick release system, durable aircraft aluminum housing, and 360° panoramic adjustments.
+We especially liked the Alta BH-100 ball head, which has a precision lock, ergonomic friction control, two bubble levels, a universal Arca-type quick-release system, durable aircraft aluminum housing, and 360° panoramic adjustments.

 You also get a canopy suspension loop for counterbalancing weight.
 The tripod features all-weather, non-slip TPU grips on two legs and angled rubber feet to keep it balanced and steady on all terrains.